vbookshelf/mixamo-vrm-characters/README.md

 # Mixamo .vrm Characters

 This repo:
-- Hosts selected Mixamo characters in .vrm format - for download and use in your three.js projects.
+- Hosts three Mixamo characters in .vrm format - for download and use in your three.js projects.
 - Shows a simple step-by-step workflow to convert a character, that you downloaded from Mixamo, from .fbx format to .vrm format.